abi-am/omicss-25/Group projects/GP2/README.md

 #### Within dataset comparisons
 For each dataset։
 - Perform non-parametric Mann–Whitney U tests comparing percentages of filtered TRVs in cancer (or other disease) vs healthy samples, correct for multiple testing with FDR.
 Exclude the canonical variant from this analysis.
 - Prepare visualizations (e.g. boxplot, heatmap, scatter plot) as performed during the R plotting practice session.
 Note, you can use Python as well.

-## Week 4
-## 8/18/2025 - 11AM-12PM
-### TRV analysis on pre-generated table: within dataset comparisons (Finalise results)

-## 8/18/2025 - 12PM-1PM
-TBD

 ## 8/18/2025 - 4PM-5PM
-TBD

-## 8/19/2025 - 12PM-1PM
 ### Alignment on reference genome
 Create script `src/align.sh` to align trimmed FASTQ files on human reference genome.
 Use [bwa mem](https://bio-bwa.sourceforge.net/bwa.shtml) program for alignment.
 Log to:			`log/align.log`